145+ Best Girl Dog Names for Your Pretty Puppy

 Girl dog names you’ll love as much as you love her

 She’s adorable, quirky, funny, cuddly and all yours.
-Now the question becomes: What will you name your new best girl-pal?
+Now the question becomes: What will you name your new best girl pal?
 Picking the best names for pets is never an easy task, but dog names can feel especially tricky.
-When it comes to girl dog names, you have tons of options, from adorable to hilarious, but you’ll also find a big overlap between the most popular dog names and whatever’s trending at the moment in human baby-naming.
+When it comes to girl dog names, you have tons of options, from the adorable to the hilarious, but you’ll also find a big overlap between the most popular dog names and whatever’s trending at the moment in human baby-naming.

-Indeed, the stakes can feel equally high.
-For one thing, “the right name can give your pup a sense of identity and create an emotional connection for both you and your furry friend,” says Ellen Russell, DVM, a veterinarian at The Malamute Mom website.
+And the stakes can feel equally high.
+For one thing, “the right name can give your pup a sense of identity and create an emotional connection for both you and your furry friend,” says Ellen Russell, DVM, a veterinarian and consulting vet for The Malamute Mom.
 Moreover, you should expect to be using that name a million times a day, give or take—including in front of friends, neighbors and strangers.
-Is it any wonder selecting the best name for your pet can feel challenging?
+Is it any wonder that selecting the best name for your pet can feel challenging?

 Get Reader’s Digest’s Read Up newsletter for more pets, humor, cleaning, travel, tech and fun facts all week long.